Original Issuance Date: July 1, 2015

 • Wisconsin Deferred Compensation (WDC) 457 Program

-3. Plans Subject to Deductions from Summer Earnings
+III.
+Plans Subject to Deductions from Earnings for work performed During the Short Work Break

 • Wisconsin Deferred Compensation (WDC) 457 Program